maxboels/AI_for_Medecine/README.md

 This deeplearning.ai Specialization is divided into 3 courses each counting 3 practical projects:
-- Diagnosis: create convolutional neural network image classification and segmentation models to make diagnoses of lung and brain disorders.
-- Prognosis: predicting the future health of patients.
+- Diagnosis
+- Prognosis
 - Treatment

 ## AI for Medical Diagnosis:
+Create convolutional neural network image classification and segmentation models to make diagnoses of lung and brain disorders.

 - Week 1: Chest X-Ray Medical Diagnosis with Deep Learning.